tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 Please have a look at section 'Description' inside [README.md](../README.md#description).

 ## Features

 Please have a look at section 'Features' inside [README.md](../README.md#features).

 ## Fork information

 This project is based on the boilerplate [Chrome Extension Webpack](https://github.com/sszczep/chrome-extension-webpack) from Sebastian Szczepański.

 ## Prerequisites

 ### Install node.js

-First you have to install [node.js](https://nodejs.org/en/download) to have access to the package manager npm for building the browser extension.
+First, you have to install [node.js](https://nodejs.org/en/download) to have access to the package manager npm for building the browser extension.

 ## Development Setup